jhu-statprogramming-fall-2023/biostat777-project3-part1-calebhallinan/README.md

 ## Notes/Thoughts:

 - This was a cool project!
 I am glad I was able to create a function that I can use for my research :)
+- Unfortunately, I was not able to get the here package to work in my vignette folder.
+Therefore, you will see direct path locations.
+I will continue to look into this, but wanted to let you know!